-POTENTIAL HEALTH EFFECTS: The most significant routes of occupational overexposure are inhalation and contact with skin and eyes.
-The symptoms of overexposure to this product are as follows:
+POTENTIAL HEALTH EFFECTS: The most significant routes of occupational exposure are inhalation and contact with skin and eyes.
+The symptoms of exposure to this product are as follows:

-CONTACT WITH SKIN or EYES: Contact may mildly irritate the skin and cause redness and discomfort.
+Contact with Skin or Eyes: Contact may mildly irritate the skin and cause redness and discomfort.
 Prolonged or repeated skin contact may cause dermatitis (dry, red skin).
 Eye contact may cause redness, pain, and tearing.